geosolutions-it/MapStore2/docs/developer-guide/writing-actions-reducers.md

 ```

 Here for speedup testing you can again modify the build\tests.webpack.js
-in order to point to the reducers folder and then runnning
+in order to point to the reducers folder and then running
 `npm run continuoustest`

 ## Actions and epics